You will love this easy 7-ingredient recipe for Christmas snowball cookies with M&Ms.

 - 1 cup unsalted butter, room temperature

 - ½ teaspoon salt

 - 1 cup Christmas M&Ms

 - Preheat the oven to 350 F. Line two cookie sheets with parchment paper or silicone liners and set aside.

 - In a large bowl, beat the butter, ½ cup powdered sugar, and almond extract until light and fluffy.

 - In a medium bowl, whisk to combine the flour and salt.
 Gradually mix the dry ingredients into the wet ingredients.
 Continue mixing until a dough forms.
 Fold in M&M’s.

-- Scoop out 2 tbsp of the dough, roll into a ball, and place on a cookie sheet.
+- Scoop out about 1.5 Tbsp of the dough (this tool helps), roll into a ball, and place on a cookie sheet.
 Repeat to form all cookies.

 - Bake for 12-14 minutes, until bottoms are light brown.
 Allow cookies to cool for about 5 minutes, or until they can be handled.

 - Add 2 cups of powdered sugar to a shallow bowl and roll each cookie in it.
 Place rolled cookies on a cooling rack.
 Once cookies are fully cooled, roll in powdered sugar once more before serving.